-Once you and your spouse are divorced, proceedings must be initiated in the Federal Circuit Court or Family Court for financial matters within 12 months of your divorce being finalised.
+Once you and your spouse are divorced, proceedings must be initiated in the Federal Circuit or Family Court of Australia for financial matters within 12 months of your divorce being finalised.

 If you do not make an application to court before the limitation date expires, you will forever lose your right to make an application to court without first seeking leave to proceed out of time – an application which may not be successful.